Discover the essential ingredients to making and baking the best homemade bread with these must-know bread making tips for beginners.

 14. Store Your Bread Properly

-That is why it’s essential that your bread has completly cooled before placing it in an airtight plastic bag or a bread keeper.
-Store your loaves at room temperature for 2-3 days.
+That is why it’s essential to allow your bread to cool completely before placing it in an airtight plastic bag or a bread keeper.
+Also, store your loaves at room temperature no more than 2-3 days.

-And, if you are not going to be able to eat it right away, slice your bread (once completely cooled), bag it well (in two bread bags or a freezer bag), then put it in the freezer.
+If you are not going to be able to eat your bread right away, slice your bread (once completely cooled), bag it well (in two bread bags or a freezer bag), then put it in the freezer.
 You can then opt to take out the whole loaf or several slices at a time.
 Freeze bread only for 2-3 months max.

 Need more bread making tips?
-Then you’ll want to check out this handy article: 24 Essential Bread Baking Tools.
+Then you’ll want to check Part 2 of bread making with this handy article: 24 Essential Bread Baking Tools.